 When you request an S/MIME certificate from SSL.com, we verify your control of a specific email address and possibly (depending on the specific type of certificate requested) additional identifying information before signing it and delivering it to you.
 Your signed certificate is then part of a chain of trust leading back to SSL.com’s root certificate, which is included in all current major operating system and web browser root certificate stores.
 After installing the certificate and using it to sign email messages, your recipients’ software can verify that your certificate has been signed by a certificate authority (CA) that it implicitly trusts to provide valid identifying information.

 To send someone an email message that only they can read, one need only encrypt it with their public key, which is included in any signed email that they may have sent you or can be sent separately.
 If you have digitally signed the email, they can be sure that it is from you.
 Note that it is also possible to send signed, unencrypted email, which may be necessary if your addressee does not have a public key, or you do not possess it.

-SSL.com currently offers three types of S/MIME client certificates that employ different levels of user authentication:
+SSL.com currently offers four types of S/MIME client certificates that employ different levels of user authentication:

-- Personal Basic Email and ClientAuth Certificates protect a single email address with no additional identifying information.
+- Basic S/MIME Certificate protects a single email address with no additional identifying information.

 All of these products from SSL.com allow digitally signed and encrypted emails to be exchanged between any number of recipients, including in group threads.
 Plus, both can also be used in mutual SSL/TLS as client authentication certificates.
 For example, a certificate could be used as a credential for gaining access to a restricted network service, such as an internal company website, as well as to secure email.

-For information on installing S/MIME certificates for use in your email software, please watch for our upcoming How-Tos for Thunderbird, Outlook for Windows and Apple Mail.
+For information on installing S/MIME certificates for use in your email software, please see our How-Tos for Mozilla Thunderbird, Outlook for Windows, and Apple Mail.
 And, always, thank you for choosing SSL.com, where we believe a safer Internet is a better Internet!